[Learn Korean I13] -(으)나 마나, -는 데다가, -는 셈이다

 For example, 먹다 “to eat” has a final consonant, so you add -으나 마나 to make 먹으나 마나 “to be no use eating.”

-Korean people also use this expression in a form of -(으)나 마나 하다 “it is the same whether or not you do” or -(으)나 마나이다 “it is no use doing.”
+Korean people also use this expression in the form of -(으)나 마나 하다 “it is the same whether or not you do” or -(으)나 마나이다 “it is no use doing.”

 Now, let’s read an example sentence to understand this grammar.